 Most press releases at the time indicated a 2018 production time line for introduction of the new Checker.
 By the time this video was created, June of 2018, not a single new Checker was produced.
 Despite this, the little man was still talking big to his fans at the CCCofA.
 On video he proudly proclaimed “the love of Checkers………… that’s the most important part of life, the love of Checker and the love and companionship and friendship among Checker owners.”

 In an ironic twist, some 12 weeks after this video was produced, Mr. Contarino would dump approximately 40 Checkers with a Lawrence, Mass auto crushing yard.
 Apparently these 40 Checkers did not deserve the Checker love.
 Additionally, it appears that Mr. Contarino, did not notify his fellow “friends and companions” of the pending destruction of a large fleet.

 Had the ICTA not taken action, all indications are that the entire fleet would have been crushed.
-I also appears that the new Checker program is dead.
-Its now 2019 and no new Checkers are being produced and all Checker signage have been removed from the Adamson industries facility.
+It appears that the new Checker program is dead.
+Its now 2019 and no new Checkers are being produced and all Checker signage has been removed from the Adamson industries facility.